LivePersonInc/node-agent-sdk/README.md

 `"Agent state updated successfully"`

 #### getClock
 This method is used to synchronize your client clock with the messaging server's clock.
-It can also be used as a periodic keepalive request, to ensure that your bot's connection is maintained even in periods of low activity.
+It can also be used as a periodic keep-alive request, to ensure that your bot's connection is maintained even in periods of low activity.

 ```javascript
 agent.getClock({}, (e, resp) => {